leweng03/League-of-Legends-Early-Game-Analysis/README.md

 | LEC      | 0.281739 | 0.255403 |
 | LPL      | 0.242935 | 0.257773 |

+<iframe src="assets/LCK_tower_fig.html" width=800 height=600 frameBorder=0></iframe>

+I believe that the 'firsttower' column is NMAR.

 <iframe src="assets/side_vs_towermissing.html" width=800 height=600 frameBorder=0></iframe>

 In the dataset, 50% of the towermissing was on red side and the other 50% of the tower missing was on blue side (there are two sides, 1 for each team).
-When I shuffle the 'towermissing' column and run permutation tests, I get this visualization, and the p-value is 0.524, which means we2 fail to reject the null hypothesis.
+When I shuffle the 'towermissing' column and run permutation tests, I get this visualization, and the p-value is 0.524, which means we fail to reject the null hypothesis.

 ---